CodebreakingAtCal/codebreaking-at-cal-website/about.md

 Lecture attendance is vital to learning the material and forms 40% of the student's final grade.
 Lecture will be once a week at **6:30 - 8:00 PM**, in-person at **Soda 306** and webcast.

 Each lecture attended counts towards 10% of total lecture attendance (4% overall score), so only 10 lectures are needed to get full credit for this section.

+Alternatively, you can complete a quick quiz on the lecture content instead of going to lecture.

 ## Resources